camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/web-modeler-api/index.md

 ## Use JWT token

 1. Take the **access_token** value from the response object and store it as your token.
 2. Send the token as an authorization header in each request.
-In this case, call the info endpoint to validate the token.
+In this case, call the cluster URL to validate the token.

    To use the JWT token in the cloud, use the following command: